Manzanita Lake – Great sight fishing for big brown and rainbow trout!

 Typically I’m fishing with a floating line and a 9-12 ft leader tapered down to 5x.
 Most the nymphs are either not weighted or only slightly weighted as the fish I’m targeting are in very shallow water so it doesn’t have to sink much, plus I want it to land with as little splash as possible to avoid spooking the fish.

 For access, I often park in the pullouts just past the park entrance and work my way around the lake in a counter clockwise route, often retracing my steps to sight-fish my way back once the trail leaves the water near the parking lot on the other side (also a good point to get started in the opposite direction).
 The boat launch is located at the parking lot on the South-East side of the lake.

-At an elevation of 5900 feet, the lake freezes over in the Winter but is usually good to go from May through October.
+At an elevation of 5,900 feet, the lake freezes over in the Winter but is usually good to fish from May through October.
 Manzanita Lake offers some of the best sight-fly fishing opportunities in Northern California and it’s very convenient to stay close by with the Manzanita Lake campground located just up the road.
-That combined with all the other recreation this area has to offer makes it a great family-friendly fishing trip.
+That, combined with all the other recreation this area has to offer makes it a great family-friendly fishing trip.
 Hope to see you out there!